Research areas

 Our lab studies chromatin regulation in human stem cells, with a special interest in how epigenetic complexes regulate cardiac development.

-This includes understanding the molecular mechanism of RNA-mediated regulation pathways by Polycomb group (PcG) and Trithorax group (TrxG) proteins, epigenetic regulation of cardiac development, DNA-binding protein in guiding epigenetic specificity, and how epitranscriptomics and epigenetics crosstalk.
+This includes understanding the molecular mechanism of epigenetic regulation by Polycomb group (PcG) and Trithorax group (TrxG) proteins, transcriptional regulation of cardiac development, DNA-binding protein in guiding epigenetic specificity, and how epitranscriptomics and epigenetics crosstalk.
 Interdisciplinary approaches including protein and nucleic acid biochemistry, stem cell biology, CRISPR genome editing, high-throughput genome-wide sequencing, and computational techniques are used in the lab to tackle these fundamental questions.

 Research area #2: Epigenetic regulation of cardiomyocyte differentiation and cardiovascular diseases